 Lunch at your desk may be tempting, but keep your lunch choice odor free.
 It’s best to get out of the office, or at least eat in the company break room to give yourself a change of scenery—and a chance to meet some of your new colleagues.

 Don’t wait for your new peers to walk up to you first (although it would be good manners for them to do so).
 Show your confidence by extending your hand for a shake and introduce yourself using both your first and last name.
 Using only your first name makes you appear juvenile or of lesser authority.

-Keep your blow-up palm tree and life-size cardboard cut-out of Ryan Reynolds at home.
-The photo of you and your boyfriend making out on the beach?
+Keep your blow-up palm tree at home.
+The photo of you and your partner making out on the beach?
 That also stays on your bedroom shelf.
-Keep your décor classy, and don’t overdo it on Day 1.
+Keep your décor classy, and don’t overdo it on Day one.

 A colleague may try to lure you into their camp with “helpful” warnings about co-workers or unpopular company policies.
 Don’t be swayed by someone with an axe to grind.
 Office gossip is everywhere, but make a point to be like Switzerlandand stay neutral.

 Whatever you feel about your previous job or boss, you’re making a fresh start—so leave your past employment woes at the door.
 And remember to keep an open mind.
 The way you did something at your last job may not be how they do things here, so tread lightly at first and learn all that you can before jumping in with suggestions on how things should be executed differently.

 10. Keep Your Game Face On